LG Wing hands-on: Here's what it's like to actually use the weird swiveling phone

 These days, phones are either rectangular slabs with one straight screen or, in the case of the Galaxy Z Fold 2 or Motorola Razr 5G, they're slabs with flexible screens that open up.
 But the LG Wing is neither.
 Instead, it's a phone with two screens, one of which swivels on top of the other.

-Yes, it's weird and yes, it's probably going to be expensive (at the time of this writing LG hasn't released pricing yet).
+Yes, it's weird and yes, it's expensive at $1,000 on Verizon (UK and Australia pricing have not been released yet, but that converts to about £775 and AU$1,394).
 But the design isn't as crazy or pointless as it seems.
 After pushing through the initial learning curve, which does take some time, my experience with multitasking and recording video got a boost thanks to the Wing's unusual shape.

 The LG Wing isn't for everybody, and LG knows this.
 Its bulkier design and potentially steep price will automatically lead to many people writing it off.
 Also, not all apps will accommodate the two screens.
 Nevertheless, I appreciate LG's willingness to try something different.
 Swivel phones aren't exactly new, even if they aren't around much anymore: The VX9400 from 2007, for instance, is an early example of an LG phone with a similar design, and I myself owned a beloved Nokia 7370, which featured a screen that swiveled out as smoothly as a switchblade comb.
 But LG has applied that design thoughtfully enough for this current era of phones.

-Whether or not people are willing to pay to give its vision a shot is the big question.
-A phone like this could easily cost more than $1,000.
+Whether or not people are willing to pay to give its $1,000 vision a shot is the big question.
 While it's not impossible to sell an expensive handset amid a pandemic when everyone is more budget-conscious, as Samsung has shown with its Galaxy Note 20, it's certainly risky to do so.
 And LG's record of selling experimental phones isn't stellar.
 Its modular G5 from 2016 and curved G Flex from 2014 weren't exactly top sellers.
 But fitting "more screen in less space" is always appealing, and the LG Wing, at the very least, executes its own concept well.

 In the US the LG Wing will be available first on Verizon, then AT&T in the fall and T-Mobile -- all on their respective 5G networks.